 Genesis

-Despite a flood of challenges since the publication of The Origin of Species with more than 150 years of unprecedented scientific efforts in the history of mankind to prove otherwise, the evidence in nature is increasingly best explainable by the Genesis record written by Moses.
+Despite a flood of challenges since the publication of The Origin of Species, with more than 150 years of unprecedented scientific efforts in the history of mankind to prove otherwise, the evidence in nature remains compatible with the Genesis record written by Moses.

-From the perspective of Ernest Rutherford (1871–1937), the father of nuclear physics during the Scientific Revolution,
+From the perspective of Ernest Rutherford (pictured right), the father of nuclear physics during the Scientific Revolution,

 “That which is not measurable is not science.”